auto-use/auto_use/README.md

   <a href="https://drive.google.com/file/d/1cPFu5SHA0udp9ErLandowRcaYIqfM30H/view?usp=sharing"><img src="https://img.shields.io/badge/▶_Coding_Task_Demo-34A853?style=for-the-badge&logo=google-drive&logoColor=white" alt="Coding Task Demo"/></a>
 </p>

----

 ## ✨ Features

+### 🕷️ Undetectable Web Scraping

+Scrape any website that traditional CDP-based tools can't touch.
+Auto Use drives a real browser through pure vision and sophisticated UI scanning — no Chrome DevTools Protocol, no debugging ports, no injected scripts.
+The browser runs exactly as a human would use it, making detection virtually impossible while keeping your security fully intact.

-### 🔍 Vision-Based Automation
+### 🔍 Human-Like Screen Perception

-Auto Use sees your screen like a human does.
-It captures screenshots, identifies UI elements with orange bounding boxes, and understands exactly where to click, type, or scroll.
+Auto Use sees your screen the way you do.
+It captures screenshots, maps the depth and layering of every window, and identifies which icons, folders, options, and text are visible — and *how much* of each is visible.
+This awareness lets the agent make precise, context-driven decisions about where to click, scroll, or type to complete your task.

-### 🧠 Multi-Agent System
+### 🧠 Collaborative Multi-Agent Framework

-Four specialized agents working together — GUI automation, CLI commands, web search, and coding tasks.
-Each agent is optimized for its domain.
+Four specialized agents — GUI, CLI, Web, and Coding — work as a single coordinated team, sharing context in real time.
+The framework intelligently decides which combination of agents can accomplish a task fastest: a GUI click here, a PowerShell command there, a quick web lookup in between — all orchestrated automatically.

-### 📚 Knowledge System
+### 📚 Adaptive Context Intelligence

-Add your personal domain/application context easily.
-Smart reinforcement system to understand your domain/application better — fine-tune just with prompts.
+Agents are environment-aware.
+They detect which application or workflow they're operating in and pull relevant efficiency guidelines on the fly.
+Inject your own expertise — whether it's app-specific shortcuts, internal processes, or operational playbooks — and the system absorbs it instantly, sharpening its behavior to make every task faster and more seamless.

-### 🔒 Secure Sandbox Execution
+### 🔒 Sandboxed Execution

-All code execution happens in an isolated sandbox environment.
-Your system stays protected while the agent works.
+The CLI agent is confined to an isolated sandbox — all coding and shell tasks run strictly inside it and cannot touch critical system paths like `C:\Windows`.
+Your OS stays protected while the agent builds, tests, and executes code freely within its boundaries.

-### 💾 Intelligent Memory
+### 💾 3-Stage Memory Management

-3 state memory system for long running sessions.
-Maintains context across multi-step tasks and never loses track of complex workflows.
+A sophisticated three-stage memory system lets agents carry context well beyond a single context window.
+Long-running, multi-step sessions stay on track without information loss — intelligent chunking, real-time context optimization, and priority-based compression all happen seamlessly in the background with zero delay, so the agent always knows exactly where it is and what's next.

+### ⚡ Kernel-Level Interaction

+The GUI agent interfaces at the OS kernel level using low-level input drivers, enabling it to operate smoothly even in restricted scenarios like User Account Control (UAC) dialogs and elevated prompts that block conventional automation tools.

-### ⚡ Multi-Provider Support
+### 🎛️ Multi-Provider Support

 Choose from 16+ AI models across OpenRouter, Groq, and OpenAI.
 Switch providers based on speed, cost, or capability needs.